vitaut/vitaut.net/_posts/2014-09-19-reading-nl-files.md

 The header file
 [mp/nl.h](https://github.com/ampl/mp/blob/f429ae0dcc53cf4f454d99e23672b30daa0c948c/include/mp/nl.h)
-provides the declarations of `ReadNLFile` and `ReadNLString` functions described above as well as the definition of the `NLHandler` class.
+provides the declarations of `ReadNLFile` and `ReadNLString` functions described above as well as the definition of the `NullNLHandler` class.
 This class provides the default implementations of handler methods that ignore all input.
 This is perfect for our example, as we only need to handle two types of expressions, numeric constant and division.